Skip to main content

 • Catholic church.
 If you happen to visit on a Sunday or Wednesday, you can attend a morning mass in Our Lady of Mt.
 Carmel Church.
 The church is open for private prayers.

-Our lady of mt.
-Carmel church
+Our Lady of mt.
+Carmel church, only Catholic church in Sagada.

 Catholic church in Sagada